jstitch/st_roguelike/README.md

   the update class.

 - That last ones means refactoring the objects.player.Player class too.
-But also, I thing that the Player class should be some other component to be added on a objects.Objeto class so instead of representing a played character in the game by itself, the Player gives this attribute to some specific Objeto instance (this could
+But also, I think that the Player class should be some other component to be added on a objects.Objeto class so instead of representing a played character in the game by itself, the Player gives this attribute to some specific Objeto instance (this could